 Catholic Relief Services values the support of its donors, who give generously to help those in need.
 Unfortunately, criminals attempt to prey upon this generosity.
-We have received several reports of recent charity scams fraudulently using CRS’ name and logo.
-These scams are presented as authorized communications from CRS.
-CRS encourages all donors to exercise vigilance when interacting with third parties over email, internet, phone, or text message.
+In an effort to prevent charity scams that fraudulently use CRS’ name and logo or present as authorized communications from CRS, we are raising awareness to protect our donors.
+CRS encourages all donors to exercise vigilance when interacting with third parties over email, internet, phone or text.

 Tips For Protecting Yourself and Reporting Charity Fraud in the United States